bluerobotics/ardusub-gitbook/quick-start/installing-ardusub.md

 To load ArduSub onto an autopilot board:

-1. Plug a _fully charged_ battery into the vehicle and connect the tether to the topside computer.
+1. Plug a *fully charged* battery into the vehicle and connect the tether to the topside computer.

 2. Navigate to [192.168.2.2:2770/network](192.168.2.2:2770/network) in an internet browser (Chrome, Edge, Firefox, etc.) and ensure that the vehicle has access to a WiFi network.
 If you do not see a webpage at this address, verify the network settings are correct.
 Troubleshooting steps can be found [here](/troubleshooting/troubleshooting.html).

 3. Navigate to [192.168.2.2:2770/system](192.168.2.2:2770/system).
-Click the button under the 'Pixhawk Firmware Update' section that says 'Stable'.
+Click the button under the *Pixhawk Firmware Update* section that says **Stable**.

 4. Wait for the update process to complete, and you are finished!